Client: Sir Robert McAlpine

-The structure consists of a two storey basement, and a five storey frame with three architectural driven voids cutting through the building.
+The structure was a two-storey basement, and a five-storey frame with three architectural driven voids cutting through the building.
 The "Driven Void" light shafts are inclined at 12 degrees and deliver natural light through the building.
-In addition they provide vertical circulation throughout the building, eliminating the need for air conditioning.
+In addition, they provide vertical circulation throughout the building, eliminating the need for air conditioning.

-- High class Type C and Class B feature exposed architectural concrete finishes throughout the building.
+- High quality architectural concrete finishes throughout the building.

-- Three sloping vertical “Driven Voids”, each containing irregular shaped openings, formed using CNC cut plywood pattern formers.
+- Three inclined driven void light shafts, each containing irregular shaped openings, formed using CNC cut plywood pattern formers.

 - Curved concrete feature staircase formed insitu using CNC cut timber formers.

 - Each floor plate a unique size and shape.